bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

     /*
      Workaround: Selected cell only gets deselected when pressing the back button dragging the screen to go back doesn't deselect the selected cell.
-     So, `self.clearsSelectionOnViewWillAppear = YES;` only works sometimes.
+     So, `self.clearsSelectionOnViewWillAppear = true` only works sometimes.
      */
     let selectedIndexPath = self.tableView.indexPathForSelectedRow()
     if selectedIndexPath {